Teeth Grinding Towson, MD

 Treating your Teething Grinding in Towson, MD

 Without proper treatment, you will cause serious damage to your teeth and gums eventually.
 On the most extreme end, this damage can extend to the underlying bone structure.
-Seeking treatment is very important.
-Your dentist’s goal is to prevent the grinding from damaging your teeth and to fix any damage that has occurred.
+Seeking treatment as soon as possible is important.
+Our dentist’s goal is to prevent the grinding from damaging your teeth and to fix any damage that has occurred.

-If your teeth grinding is from too much stress or caffeine, it is important that you make necessary changes in your lifestyle to prevent it.
-Finding ways to relax, such as doing yoga, maybe the key to helping you find relief.
+If your teeth grinding is from too much stress or caffeine, make necessary changes in your lifestyle to prevent it.
+Finding ways to relax, such as doing yoga, might be the key to helping you find relief.

 Oral Appliance Therapy